ethereum/ethereum-org-website/README.md

   <h1>👋 Welcome to ethereum.org!</h1>
 </div>

 This is the repo for the [ethereum.org](https://ethereum.org) website, a resource for the Ethereum community.
-The site's purpose is to _“Be the best portal to Ethereum for our growing global community"_ - read more about what this means [here](https://ethereum.org/en/about/).
+The site's purpose is to _“Be the best portal to Ethereum for our growing global community"_ - read more about what this means <a href="https://ethereum.org/en/about/#our-mission" target="_blank">here</a>.

 [ethereum.org](https://ethereum.org) is being improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to manage its evolution.
 If you’re interested in helping to improve [ethereum.org](https://ethereum.org), find out [how to contribute](https://ethereum.org/en/contributing/).

 ## Looking for the Ethereum blockchain's code?

 If you're looking for the Ethereum blockchain itself, there is no single repo.
 Instead, Ethereum has multiple implementations of the protocol written in different programming languages for security and diversity.
 [Check out the different implementations](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients)

+### Join our Discord server

+We have a space to discuss all things ethereum.org – share your ideas or just say hi over [on Discord](https://discord.gg/CetY6Y4).

 <hr style="margin-top: 3em; margin-bottom: 3em;">